 - 1/2 Teaspoon Ground Nutmeg

-After you have collected all the required ingredients, it is time to start making the capicola.
+After you have collected all the required ingredients, it is time to start cooking.

 Making Capicola at Home

-Making capicola at home can be a difficult and complex process.
+Smoking meat at home can be sometimes, a difficult and complex process.
+The same thing can happen when you are making cured pork neck.
 I have tried to divide the process in only a few extra steps.